How Can You Manage Access for Spiders, Crawlers and Other Bots on Your Website? Protecting From Content and Personal Data Parsing

 If you have any questions, you can contact our support team. https://cleantalk.org/my/support/open

-2 thoughts on “How Can You Manage Access for Spiders, Crawlers and Other Bots on Your Website?
-Protecting From Content and Personal Data Parsing
+2 responses to “How Can You Manage Access for Spiders, Crawlers and Other Bots on Your Website?
+Protecting From Content and Personal Data Parsing”

 My website was recently “attacked” by bots mostly from the address trafficbot.live and bot-traffic.xyz.
 I do have a CleanTalk installed but they get to my website anyway.
 Didn’t do any harm as my server managed over 6000 visits in two days but still.
 You might want to add them to your list.